rust-in-blockchain/rust-in-blockchain/content/learning.md

 ---
-title: "Build the RiB Learning Hub"
+title: "RiB Learning Hub"
 pager: false
 ---

-This is a work-in-progress page, that collects resource for learning Rust and blockchain.
+This is a work-in-progress hub, that collects resource for learning Rust and blockchain.
 Most of the current content
 came from previous [RiB Newsletters](/newsletters).